olivertandy/kudu/README.md

 ### bezier.pde
 Implementation of a Bezier curve.
 ### envelope.pde
 Class that defines an envelope to be set in the control grid.
-Stores pre-calculated values of a function at a discrete set of points and approximates the value ay any given point by linear interpolation.
+Stores pre-calculated values of a function at a discrete set of points, and when called to give a value, approximates the value at any given point by linear interpolation.
+This method may seem superfluous for standard functions but was intended to allow for randomly generated functions and point-wise editing of envelopes in future iterations.
 ### envelopeMatrix.pde
 Stores the set of envelopes for a given control grid.
 ### grid.pde